frig-neutron/entretien-announce/README.md

 * All open tickets
 * Tickets in progress (where in progress is defined as "not in backlog and not done")
 * Tickets closed during the previous month

+## GCP infra

+Using 2 environments: stg/prd.

+* Staging env goes to `entretien-stg` project.
+* Production env goes to `entretien-prd` project.

+Project state is stored in TF workspaces.

+* The production workspace is `default`,
+* the staging workspace is `stg`

+Applying terraform plans can be done in one of two ways:

+    terraform workspace select stg
+    terraform apply

+..or in one shot:

+    TF_WORKSPACE=stg terraform plan apply